Integrated Sensing-Communication-Computation for Edge Artificial Intelligence: Introduction

 As massive sensors (e.g., radars, cameras, lidars) are deployed at the network edge, the prosperity of edge AI has been promoted by the generated huge amount of sensory data \cite{feng2021joint}.
 Particularly, the implementation of edge AI tasks requires the fusion of physical, biological, and cyber worlds.
 They involve three key processes, i.e., sensing for obtaining information from the environment, communication for information sharing, and computation for further processing the information for making intelligent decisions \cite{zhu2023pushing}.
-These three modules are highly coupled since the task performance depends on all modules’ quality-of-service (QoS) and they should compete for network resources for suppressing their own distortion \cite{wen2022task}.
-Furthermore, these sensing-based edge AI tasks compete with existing communication and computation services like mobile edge computing for network resources, such as bandwidth, energy, and time \cite{qi2020integrated}.
+These three modules are highly coupled since the task performance depends on all modules’ quality-of-service (QoS) and they should compete for network resources for suppressing their own distortion \cite{wen2022task}. {Existing ISCC schemes ignore the coupling property of the three modules, thus leading to suboptimal performance.} Furthermore, these sensing-based edge AI tasks compete with existing communication and computation services like mobile edge computing for network resources, such as bandwidth, energy, and time \cite{qi2020integrated}.
 To this end, it calls for integrated sensing-communication-computation (ISCC) schemes to coordinate the three processes in specific edge AI tasks for enhancing their performance as well as to balance the co-existence of the sensing-based edge AI tasks and the conventional tasks for guaranteeing the QoS of all tasks.

 The ISCC schemes enjoy the benefits of better network resource coordination among the three modules and hardware sharing between sensing and communication on devices for saving their physical spaces \cite{cui2021integrating}.
 However, the achievement of these advantages faces new challenges.
 In the task level, edge AI features a task-oriented property that concerns the effectiveness and efficiency instead of the traditional design criteria such as system throughput and signal-to-noise ratio (SNR).
 Therefore, they call for new design criteria.
 As well, their design goals are customized and are lack of a unified form, e.g., the training latency for federated learning tasks and instantaneous inference accuracy for inference tasks.
 Furthermore, the design complexity of ISCC schemes is much higher than that of the separated schemes due to the joint design of the highly coupled sensing, communication, and computation modules in edge AI tasks.
 In the physical layer, the co-existence of edge AI tasks and traditional services causes interference between each other.
 Besides, reusing one waveform to simultaneously perform the functions of sensing, communication, and computation, has been a promising solution for further saving the radio resources.
 However, this requires high complexity waveform designs for jointly optimizing multiple objects.